foundanand/voice-transcribe/README.md

 1. **Summon** — Click the tray icon in your macOS menu bar to reveal the **Notch**.
 2. **Record** — Hit the Mic button.
 Speak naturally.
-3. **Transcribe** — Audio is sent to Gemini (1.5 Flash) which returns both Verbatim and Concise text.
+3. **Transcribe** — Audio is sent to Gemini which returns both Verbatim and Concise text.
 4. **Edit & Copy** — Refine the text directly in the boxy Notch, toggle Concise mode if needed, and hit Copy.

 ---